MPCS-51042/final-project-notkarenyi/README.md

    9. narrative and/or standardized organization - one nice thing about journal articles currently is that you know what to expect and where to find certain types of information. narrative structure, with examples, is important for comprehension and retention????
    10. audience adaptability - show or hide sections or label on a "need-to-know" basis
        1. left panel with outline hyperlinks for center panel: BEGINNER, INTERMEDIATE, EXPERT levels of explanation???? some innovative way of linking articles possibly link related individual studies with high h factor (maybe knowledge graph ...?)
-       2. right panel - temporarily open related articles could be summary versions? similar to wikipediaor maybe right panel can be more detailed expansion of whatever’s on the left
+       2. right panel - temporarily open related articles, could be summary versions? similar to Wikipedia or maybe right panel can be more detailed expansion of whatever's on the left

+## Approach

-3. Every month, get the top 10 newest, most cited papers in student achievement from **OpenAlex API**.
-Using **pypdf2**, read in files and using **re** or LLM API, find the main variables, methods, populations, findings of the paper.
+1. Every month, get the top 10 newest, most cited papers in student achievement from CORE API.

+2. Read in files and using `re` or LLM API, find the main variables, methods, populations, findings of the paper.
 (Try the Cochrane meta analysis standards as a guide.)

-Ideally, these would sit in a repository until a human is able to review these (human in the loop design).
+3. Ideally, these would sit in a repository until a human is able to review (human in the loop design).
-4. Or, assuming, you already have a meta-analysis, focus on editing and presenting it for public consumption.
-Summarize on 3 levels using **LLM API**.
-Create a web app including visualizations using **pandas** and **streamlit**.

 ## To-do list